swaptacular/swpt_accounts/protocol.rst

 may have been just created), the following steps MUST be performed:

-1. The processed message MUST be added to the set of received `AccountTransfer`_ messages stored in the AL record.
+1. The processed message MUST be added to the set of received `AccountTransfer`_ messages, which is stored in the AL record.

-2. If the value of the ``previous_transfer_number`` field in the processed message is the same as the value of the ``transfer_number`` field in the corresponding AL record, the ``transfer_number``\'s value MUST be updated to contain the value of the latest sequential transfer in the set of received `AccountTransfer`_ messages stored in the AL record. [#sequential-transfer]_
+2. If the value of the ``previous_transfer_number`` field in the processed message is the same as the value of the ``transfer_number`` field in the corresponding AL record, the ``transfer_number``\'s value MUST be updated to contain the value of the latest sequential transfer in the stored set of received `AccountTransfer`_ messages. [#sequential-transfer]_

 .. [#new-alr] The newly created `AL record`_ MUST have the same values for ``creditor_id``, ``debtor_id``, and ``creation_date`` as the